 Getting Openstreetmap-data straight into R

-Also, for those who wish to combine it with Openstreetmap-Data, the OSM-Database can be easily accessed via API (Overpass API).
+OpenStreetMap is a collective map of the world.
+It contains information about towns’ limits, roads, placenames, but also tags of everything.
+For those who wish to combine the rasters with information coming from openstreetmap, the OSM-Database can be easily accessed via API (Overpass API).
 With the osmdata-package the data can be loaded directly into R. Some example R-Code to get the data on the locations of bars in Zurich via OSM is provided below.
-Alternatively ‘bulks’ of OSM-data are available for donwload here:

 The OSM-layers can be imported into R with the osmdata-package.
 In combination with the sf-package, R’s (new) workhorse for spatial data, we can extract the layers of interest handily.